Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction: Methodology

 \subsection{Limitations}

-In seeking to map how computing researchers conceptualize harms in algorithmic systems, our scoping review focused on academic outlets.
-The findings are reflective of existing scholarly knowledge.
-Like all knowledge systems, computing research scholarship is not neutral; it is shaped by various influences, including researcher and institutional priorities, access to resources, thematic conferences, and targeted calls that advance research in particular areas.
+In seeking to map how computing researchers conceptualize sociotechnical harms in algorithmic systems, our scoping review focused on academic outlets.
+The findings are reflective of existing scholarly knowledge for a particular bounded time period.
+Like all knowledge systems, computing research scholarship is not neutral; it is shaped by various influences, including researcher and institutional priorities, access to resources, thematic conferences, and targeted calls that advance research in specific areas.
+Focusing on scholarly literature also means vital community-based advocacy addressing the design and use of algorithmic systems is not reflected in the citations.
+Surveying such work is an important and fruitful direction for future research.

-Articulations of harm described in computing scholarship may derive from work with individuals and communities who describe harms in ways that differ from scholarly discourse.
+In alignment with feminist standpoint theory ~\cite{harding1991whose, harding1986science}, we prioritize articulations of harm voiced by marginalized communities when possible and foreground these in our descriptions of harm in the taxonomy.
+We acknowledge articulations of harm described in computing scholarship may derive from work with individuals and communities who describe harms in ways that differ from scholarly discourse.
 Indeed, there may be many types of harm that are not recognized or articulated in scholarship.
-As research literatures are always partial and in progress, the harms described in our taxonomy reflect the partial and in progress nature of the field.
+As research literatures are always partial and in-progress, the harms described in our taxonomy reflect the partial and in-progress nature of the field.
 These dynamics are especially relevant to the study of emergent technologies, where individual, collective, and societal impacts of these technologies may be anticipated but not fully known.
-We also acknowledge the literature reviewed here aligns primarily with Eurocentric worldviews, which undoubtedly shape the articulation and description of harms.
-We are attentive to how these absences likely persist in our taxonomy, having engaged in much discussion around how perceived and real gaps in the taxonomy should motivate future research.
+We also acknowledge the literature reviewed here aligns primarily with Eurocentric worldviews, which undoubtedly shape the descriptions of harms.
+We are attentive to how these absences likely persist in our taxonomy, having engaged in discussion around how perceived and real gaps in the taxonomy should motivate future research.

+Lastly, the potential benefits of structuring knowledge on sociotechnical harm fosters a paradox: while the taxonomy aids more systematic analysis and minimizes the limitation of relying on the mental models of those at the ``decision-making table," it arguably can hinder practitioners' imagination.
+These kinds of politics related to knowledge creation have been long critiqued in STS ~\cite{HarawaySituated1988, harding1986science, cetina1999epistemic, fuller1993helen}.
+Without continued and active critical reflection, this taxonomy — or any structured process the taxonomy is incorporated into — can divert attention away from other possible harms.
+While we expect understandings of sociotechnical harm will continue to evolve, we encourage those working in this field to retain their critical imagination in considering novel harms.